zchee/golang-wiki/Modules.md

 * In addition, `go mod verify` checks that the on-disk cached copies of module downloads still match the entries in `go.sum`.
 * Note that `go.sum` is not a lock file as used in some alternative dependency management systems. (`go.mod` provides enough information for reproducible builds).
 * See very brief [rationale here](https://twitter.com/FiloSottile/status/1029404663358087173) from Filippo Valsorda on why you should check in your `go.sum`.
 See the ["Module downloading and verification"](https://tip.golang.org/cmd/go/#hdr-Module_downloading_and_verification) section of the tip documentation for more details.
 See possible future extensions being discussed for example in [#24117](https://github.com/golang/go/issues/24117) and [#25530](https://github.com/golang/go/issues/25530).

+### Should I still add a 'go.mod' file if I do not have any dependencies?

+Yes.
+This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
+Of course, modules are purely an opt-in capability in Go 1.11.

 ## FAQs — Semantic Import Versioning